WalterZhu215/cp1404practicals/prac_06/REFLECTION.md

 ## What are you doing well in the subject so far that you will keep doing?

 Not very good.
-But in the future, when I have a problem, I will take the initiative to change
+But in the future, when I have a problem, I will take the initiative to change.

 ## What do you need to stop or change in your work for this subject overall so far?

-I should change my negative attitude, stop wasting time and improve my study efficiency
+I should change my negative attitude, stop wasting time and improve my study efficiency.

 ## What is one request you have or change you suggest for this subject and/or your IT degree overall?